-Silver copper zeolite releases silver ions (Ag+) under the use envisaged, which is the active component of silver copper zeolite.
-Besides silver, also copper ions are released.
-Thus, environmental fate has been addressed for silver as well as for copper, because both are toxic to environmental organisms.
-Owing to its use in treated articles, silver copper zeolite does not enter water bodies in its original composition (i.e. silver and copper adsorbed to zeolite).
-It will dissociate and, thus, the different components silver, copper and zeolite will have different environmental fates.
-Silver and copper are released from the treated polymers through ion exchange and migration in the presence of aquatic media, whereas the zeolite part is expected to mainly remain in the polymer matrix.
+Silver zeolite releases silver ions (Ag+) under the use envisaged, which is the active component of silver zeolite.
+Owing to its use in treated articles, silver zeolite does not enter water bodies in its original composition (i.e. silver adsorbed to zeolite).
+It will dissociate and, thus, the different components silver and zeolite will have different environmental fates.
+Silver is released from the treated polymers through ion exchange and migration in the presence of aquatic media, whereas the zeolite part is expected to mainly remain in the polymer matrix.